-Members are encouraged to accompany their guests throughout the community at all times.
-Should a guest violate any of the below mentioned existing CLPOA rules in the member's absence, an additional fine will be incurred.
-This fine will increase on major summer holidays / holiday weekends (Memorial Day, 4th of July, and Labor Day).
-Rules included in this additional assessment will be:
+Members are encouraged to always accompany their guests throughout the community.
+Should a guest violate any of the existing Canyon Lake POA rules listed in GR.2.0 through GR.2.23 in a members' absence, an additional fine will be incurred.
+This fine will increase on holidays/holiday weekends (Memorial Day, 4th of July, and Labor Day).